 Encourage users to participate in the ecosystem by designing incentives to create network effects.
 For example, it can be achieved by rewarding early adopters that increase the token value.

 What happens if incentives do not govern a system?

 Ignoring incentives almost never works out well.
 Without incentives, there will not be any motivation to work toward a common goal.

-The developers will not be motivated to build an ecosystem, without incentives, as they are drivers for any innovation and development.
-Hence there will not be scope for growth and evolution of the network.
+The developers will not be motivated to build an ecosystem without incentives, as they are drivers for any innovation and development.
+Hence there will not be scope for the growth and evolution of the network.